 - Court proceedings: The case will proceed to a trial, where the employee will need to prove that the statements made were false, harmful to their reputation, and communicated to a third party.
 If the employee is successful, they may be awarded damages to compensate for the harm caused to their reputation.

-It is important to note that the process of taking legal action for defamation at work in Ireland can be complex and costly, and it is advisable to seek legal advice before taking any action.
+It is important to note that the process of taking legal action for defamation at work in Ireland can be complex and costly, and it is advisable to seek legal advice from expert solicitors before taking any action.

 Frequently Asked Questions